Norv Turner

-Norval Turner (born May 17, 1952) is an American football coach in the National Football League (NFL).
-An offensive assistant for the majority of his coaching career, he came to prominence as the Dallas Cowboys' offensive coordinator during their consecutive Super Bowl victories in Super Bowl XXVII and Super Bowl XXVIII.
-In addition to his assistant coaching, Turner served as the head coach of the Washington Redskins from 1994 to 2000, the Oakland Raiders from 2004 to 2005, and the San Diego Chargers from 2007 to 2012.
+Norval Eugene Turner (born May 17, 1952) is an American football coach in the National Football League (NFL).
+An offensive assistant for the majority of his coaching career, Turner was the Dallas Cowboys' offensive coordinator during their consecutive Super Bowl victories in Super Bowl XXVII and Super Bowl XXVIII.

+In addition to his tenure as an assistant coach, Turner was head coach of the Washington Redskins from 1994 to 2000 Washington Redskins season, the Oakland Raiders from 2004 to 2005, and the San Diego Chargers from 2007 to 2012.
 Turner compiled 118 wins during his head coaching tenure, which are the most for an NFL head coach with a losing record.
-He is also the only NFL head coach with 100 wins to have a losing record.
+He is also the only NFL head coach with at least 100 wins to have an overall losing record.

-Early years
+Early life

-Born at Camp Lejeune, North Carolina, Turner played high school football at Alhambra High School in Martinez, California.
+Turner was born on May 17, 1952, at Marine Corps Base Camp Lejeune in Jacksonville, North Carolina.
+Turner played high school football at Alhambra High School in Martinez, California.
 A quarterback and safety, he graduated from Alhambra in 1970 and then attended the University of Oregon in Eugene, where he was a back-up quarterback to future hall of famer Dan Fouts, then was a starter in 1973 and 1974.